|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.
+Attaches an Amazon EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

 For a list of supported device names, see Attaching the Volume to an Instance.
 Any device names that aren't reserved for instance store volumes can be used for Amazon EBS volumes.
-For more information, see Amazon EC2 Instance Store.
+For more information, see Amazon EC2 Instance Store in the Amazon EC2 User Guide for Linux Instances.

 If a volume has an AWS Marketplace product code: